 Filter 3 choices are possible: You can view "All peers" in the lists, including gateways and mobile users.
 You can also choose to view only "Gateways" or only "Mobile peers".
 Add Peers can be added to this area.
 To do so, select the type of peer to create from the dropdown list: a "New remote site", a "New IKEv2 remote site", a "New anonymous (mobile) peer" or a "New anonymous IKEv2 (mobile) peer".
 You can also "Copy from the selection" - the copied peer will be duplicated.
 To do this, click on the peer to be copied and enter its new name in the window that appears.
 Delete Select the peer to be deleted from the list and click on Delete .
+Rename Select the peer from the list and click on Rename.
 Name Name given to the peer during the creation phase.